emc-mongoose/mongoose/doc/development/notes.md

     }
     ```

-* The following exceptions catching should be avoided as far as special `InterruptRunException` may be swallowed
+* The following exceptions catching should be avoided as far as the `InterruptRunException` may be swallowed
 occasionally:
     1. `Throwable`
     2. `Exception`